sigreen/apiprovider-poc/orgNameSearchAPI/readme.md

 JBoss Fuse
 -------------------------
-You will need to install this example first: mvn install
+You will need to install this example first:

-First you need to install the following features in Fuse with:

-  features:install camel-servlet
+> mvn install

+Install into Fuse with:

+> features:addurl mvn:org.jboss.fuse.examples/apiprovider-features/1.0.0-SNAPSHOT/xml/features
-  features:install camel-jackson
+> features:install apiprovider-orgNameSearchAPI

-Then you can install the Camel example:

-  osgi:install -s mvn:org.jboss.fuse.examples/orgNameSearch/${project.version}

 And you can see the application running by tailing the logs